brettz9/asyouwish/README.md

-3. Ability to distribute web utility apps which read or write to files, so web apps which, for example, build configuration files, do not need to force the user to copy paste from a text box.
+3. Ability to distribute web utility apps which read or write to files, so web apps which, for example, build configuration files, do not need to force the user to copy paste from a text box or depend on downloading and installing some bulky server-side language interpreter (possibly in a non-JavaScript language).
+AsYouWish might even be used to make a server!

 4. Last but not least, a Git-accessible client-side web-based IDE...
 (Firefox can execute files and processes, so if